AbilP20/RTRCv1/README.md

 ## Contributions

 All contributions are welcome.
-This project is a basic usage of computer vision to solve a real-world problem.
+This project is a simple application of computer vision to solve a real-world problem.
 There is a lot of scope, specially in the model training part as a wide number of scenarios need to be trained; classes with low number of data has to be treated properly and some classes need to be trained with negatives (as far as I could think of) so that accuracy could increase, and much more.
 <br>
 This is my first complex computer vision task that I undertook.
 Do give a ⭐️ if you like my work!
 <br><br>